Mucyosoda/setup-and-mobile-version-skeleton/README.md

 # Claude Mucyo Ntacyonungutse

-> One paragraph statement about the project.
+> This project is a setup and mobile version skeleton, first Microverse project, and is continuous project.

 ![screenshot](./app_screenshot.JPG)